Google Ads vs. Bing Ads

 How Are They Different?

-The differences between Bing and Google aren’t as crystal apparent as you might have hoped.
+The difference between Bing and Google isn’t as crystal apparent as you might have hoped.
 Google Ads has two different networks for advertisement purposes.
 They are the Search Network and Display Network.
-The former consists of text ads that appear in the SERPs.
-Meanwhile, the latter covers visual ads that appear on different websites all over the net.

 Factors Of Comparison